ryanafolk/utremi/README.md

     done
     ```

 5. `annotate_maximum_density.py` annotates trees by the single value with maximum probability density.
+This is used for color plotting.
 In the case of ties one is arbitrarily taken.

     Example:
     ```